 By statute of the Commonwealth of Virginia, the governing body of the university is the Board of Visitors, which exists as a corporation under the control of the Virginia General Assembly.
 The board is comprised of 14 members, 13 of whom are appointed by the governor subject to confirmation by the Senate of Virginia, with a four-year term that is eligible for reappointment of a successive four years.
 The president of the Board of Agriculture and Consumer Services serves as the fourteenth member, by virtue of position, with the term running concurrently from July 1 through June 30.
 A rector and a vice-rector are elected annually among the members of the board, and, by state statute, either the rector or vice-rector must be a resident of Virginia.
 The vice president for policy and governance serves as secretary to the board.
 The board appoints two non-voting student representatives (one undergraduate, one graduate/professional) who serve a one-year term and attend open sessions of board meetings.
-The presidents of the faculty and staff senates sit with the board at all meetings, except those held in closed session, and participate in discussion without authority to vote or to make or second motions.
+The presidents of the faculty senate, administrative and professional faculty senate, and staff senate sit with the board at all meetings, except those held in closed session, and participate in discussion without authority to vote or to make or second motions.
 By law, the board meets at least once a year, but typically meets quarterly to consider policy matters and to review the progress of the university.

 The Board of Visitors is responsible for institutional policies except those under the direct jurisdiction of the Commonwealth of Virginia.
 By statute, the board is charged with the care, preservation, and improvement of university property and with the protection of the safety of students and other persons residing on such property.
 The board regulates the government and discipline of students.
-The board has authority over the roads and highways within the university campus and may prohibit entrance to the property of undesirable and disorderly persons or eject such persons from the property.
+The board has authority over the roads and highways within the university’s campuses and may prohibit entrance to the property of undesirable and disorderly persons or eject such persons from the property.
 The board is also responsible for ensuring that the university does not incur an unauthorized deficit or members shall be held personally liable.

 Some examples of the board’s responsibilities as specified by state statute or developed through tradition and practice include: